Sound Design is what makes music production fun.

 Sampling – The process of using existing audio to create new sounds.
 You might have a library of samples to use as raw material for your own sounds.

-Manipulating – The process of taking sound from a source and processing it with FX and other devices to alter it.
+Manipulating – The process of taking any sound from a source and processing it with FX and other devices to alter it.
 Manipulating can occur on synthesised, recorded or sampled sounds.

 Sound Design is just one part of electronic music production, but it is a very broad and multifaceted art form.